 Alcohol is the drug most frequently abused on college campuses.
 Alcohol consumption, even in low doses, can cause a number of marked changes in behavior.
 Alcohol can decrease your ability to analyze sensory information, resulting in disturbed balance, slurred speech, blurred vision, heavy sweating, and a dulled sense of pain.

 Alcohol, in low to moderate doses, can also significantly impair your judgment and coordination.
-This impairment increases the likelihood that you will be injured or killed in a vehicle accident, fall, or burn.
+This impairment increases the likelihood that you will be injured or killed in a vehicle accident.
 Impairment can also increase the likelihood of risky sexual behaviors, including unprotected sex or sex with multiple partners which could result in unintended pregnancy or sexually transmitted diseases (i.e. HIV).
 Additionally, such impairment also increases the chances that you will be involved in or the victim of a variety of aggressive acts, including, but not limited to: sexual assault, dating violence, and domestic violence.

 In moderate to high doses, alcohol can cause marked impairments in higher mental functions, severely altering a person’s ability to learn and remember information.